dse-aluthra/Insight_AI_Project/README.md

 - SITK (pip install sitk)
 - gpustat (pip install gpustat)
 - dstat (pip install dstat)
+- psutils (pip install psutils)
 - HDF5 i.e h5py (pip install h5py)
+- Resnet3d  (pip install git+https://github.com/JihongJu/keras-resnet3d.git)

 ## Build Environment
- - Run ./build/create_conda_env.sh (which read environment.yml) to create the conda environment for preprocessing raw data.
+ - Run ./build/create_conda_env.sh (which read environment.yml) to create the conda environment for preprocessing raw data

 ## Configs
+- ./configs/crop_nodules_3d.ini
-- Path to raw data, supporting configuration files and destination preprocess folder can be specified else default values aligned to existing folder structure from git repo will be used in  ./configs/crop_nodules_3d.ini
+- - Configuration files to specify folder path to raw data, supporting configuration files and destination, else default values aligned to existing folder structure from git repo will be used.

+- ./configs/model.ini
+- - Configuration files used by the model-training scripts
+- -cParameters like BATCH_SIZE, GPUID, path to HDF5 file can be specify (else default values are considered)

-## Execuiting the scripts
+## Executing the scripts
+- > python ./src/preprocess/crop_nodules_3d.py
-- This will preprocess the raw data and create HDF5 file. python ./src/preprocess/crop_nodules_3d.py
+- This script will preprocess the raw data and create HDF5 file.

+- > python ./src/model/modelTrng_No_GPU.py
-- This will initiate the training process for the model python ./src/model/modelTrng_No_GPU.py
+- This will initiate the training process for the model with no GPU usage

 - This will initiate the training process for the model python ./src/model/modelTrng_with_GPU.py